Karl A. Racine

 Prioritizing and Protecting the District’s Residents

-Attorney General Racine has established four priorities for OAG.
+Attorney General Racine has prioritized:

-- Data-driven juvenile justice reform.
+- Data-driven reforms to the juvenile justice system.

 - Advancing democracy and safeguarding public integrity.